Invasive Lionfish Management, Quintana Roo, Mexico

 Project Lead: INVERSA Leathers

-Support: Received mentoring, training and financial support from the second cycle of the Ocean Resilience Innovation Challenge (ORIC), which was financially supported by the UK’s Blue Planet Fund and the Swiss Re Foundation
+Support: Received mentoring, training and financial support from the second cycle of the Ocean Resilience Innovation Challenge (ORIC), which was financially supported by Swiss Re Foundation and the UK’s Blue Planet Fund

 Financial Innovation: Financing fishing cooperatives in Quintana Roo, Mexico, to enable them to catch certified invasive lionfish